antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 ## The Benchmark
 ### Use Case: File Processing and Conditional Record Handling

-It is common real-world scenario where data needs to be filtered and then processed based on various conditions.
-Therefor the benchmark will center around a straight forward use case on data processing from an HTTP end-point.
-To get a better sample of the performance we will increase the amount of records by 500, up to 10_000 records.
+It is common in the real-world that data needs to be filtered and then processed based on various conditions.
+This benchmark will center around a straight forward use case on data processing.
+To get a better data sample of the performance, we will increase the amount of records by 500, up to 10_000 records.

 #### Scenario Description:
-1. **Fetch array from HTTP end-point:**

-   - This array serves as the primary data source for our benchmark.

-2. **Loop Over array:**
+1. **Loop Over array:**

    - Once the array is retrieved, the iterate over individual records within the array.

-3. **Conditional Handling:**
+2. **Conditional Handling:**
    - The first set of conditions involves checking if a string within the record is equal to specific values, namely 10, 20, or 30.
-   - If the condition is met, corresponding values are written to a new array.
+   - If the condition is met, process data.

 ### Data source
 Files was generated with the <a href="https://json-generator.com/" target="_blank" rel="noopener noreferrer">Json Generator</a> tool, the following template generates an array with the numbers of 0, 10, 20, 30, 40, 50 and 60: